Schools and Departments

 Since then, the institution now known as Widener University has been a prep school, a military academy, and a small college before transforming into the dynamic metropolitan university it is today.
 Yet throughout its history, Widener University has maintained its commitment to producing leaders in fields ranging from engineering and health care to business and education.

-Widener's academic offerings are distributed across eight individual centers of learning:
+Widener's academic offerings are distributed across six individual centers of learning:

 The foundation of the university, A&S provides general education for all students and major courses of study for those interested in the liberal arts.
 The college also houses master's programs in criminal justice and public administration.
 There is a certificate program in liberal studies offered as well.

 Engineering at Widener dates back to 1862, and the School of Engineering continues its long tradition of creating leaders in various engineering fields.
 It offers baccalaureate and graduate programs in biomedical, civil, chemical, electrical, and mechanical engineering.